WordPress/gutenberg/packages/api-fetch/README.md

 apiFetch( { path: '/wp/v2/posts', signal: controller?.signal } )
 	.catch( ( error ) => {
-		// If the browser doesn't support AbortController then it will never log.
+		// If the browser doesn't support AbortController then the code below will never log.
-		// It should be fine in most cases when it's considered to be a progressive improvement. if ( error.name === 'AbortError' ) {
+		// However, in most cases this should be fine as it can be considered to be a progressive enhancement. if ( error.name === 'AbortError' ) {
 			console.log( 'Request has been aborted' );
 		}